lbulgarelli/lbulgarelli.github.io/_posts/2020-09-07-mimic-iv-available.md

 &nbsp;
 ## The all *new* data

 In the third version of MIMIC, there were two different systems from which the ICU data was sourced, *carevue* and *metavision*.
 This occurred due to a change in the ICU system during the period comprised by the database.
-Because data was made available to researchers in the closest way possible to its source, we had different representations of the same clinical concept depending on the date a patient was admitted.
+As a core principle of sharing the data was distributing it "as-is" to reflect real clinical practice, we had different representations of the same clinical concept depending on the date a patient was admitted.

-Now, if you have worked with MIMIC-III, you probably know all about the pains of wrangling data from the two systems and has your own grudge with *carevue*.
+Now, if you have worked with MIMIC-III, you probably know all about the pains of wrangling data from the two systems and you have your own grudge with *carevue*.
 You might have even given up more recently and excluded carevue patients altogheter from your study.
 Indeed, all the work might not be worth considering carevue admissions happened 12-19 years ago.

 After executing a carrefuly plotted vendetta, we have finally **dropped *carevue***.
 Now, the available data from the ICU is acquired only from *metavision*.
-Having a single source of data will facilitate things, and considering that we are now including data up to **2019 (yay!)**, *metavision* will award us with *11 years* of data.
+Having a single source of data simplifies data extraction considerable.
+Considering that we are now including data up to **2019 (yay!)**, *metavision* will award us with *11 years* of data.

 Is that enough?

 <div style="margin: 25px 75px;"><blockquote class="twitter-tweet mx-auto"><p lang="en" dir="ltr">MIMIC-IV is public! ~70,000 ICU stays, deidentified, ready for research.
 It&#39;s only 7 GB! ... but with &gt;300 million charted observations, there&#39;s a lot to dig through.
 Quick thread on the highlights. <a href="https://t.co/N6Rzrrkjxg">https://t.co/N6Rzrrkjxg</a></p>&mdash; Alistair Johnson (@alistairewj) <a href="https://twitter.com/alistairewj/status/1295406346788012035?ref_src=twsrc%5Etfw">August 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>

-That means even with the exclusion of *carevue*, we ended up with more ICU stays than we had on MIMIC-III.
+Even with the exclusion of *carevue*, we ended up with more ICU stays than we had in MIMIC-III.

 But, what does it mean to have more recent data available?

-**Things change, and so does standard of care**.
+**Things change, and so does the standard of care**.
 Having up-to-date information will allow studies to include the most current treatments into their analysis, better reflecting reality and hopefully increasing the chances of obtaining more significant improvements in healthcare.
-TODO: EXAMPLES.
+Ventilation practices have markedly changed over the past 15 years, all for the better, and MIMIC-IV opens the door to improving even further.

 &nbsp;
 ## Actual year included